My Interview with Vocal Talent BENJAMIN CAIRNS!

 · What do you – as a vocal performer – think of the debate over traditional and Indie?
 Do you know about it; why, or why not?

 · Traditional publication vs Indie publication?
 I am for both.
 Why should it matter how you get your thoughts and stories out.
 Some people get rejected for years with a viable and enjoyable book or product.
-If they have the drive and would like to self-publish, I am for it.
+If they have the drive and would like to self-publish, I am

 · Do you think this debate affects you in anyway?
 Does it even matter?